NaturalSelectionLabs/Unidata/docs/guide/links/Crossbell.md

 });
 ```

--   Use Ethereum address as `identity` and Ethereum as `platform` to get links from all profiles belonging to this address.
+-   Use Ethereum address as the `identity` and Ethereum as the `platform` to get links from all profiles belonging to this address.
 -   Use Crossbell handle as the `identity` and Crossbell as the `platform` to get links from a specific profile.

 ### Set